fbis251/FBs-TF2-Configs/README.md

 - The keypad is now used for changing disguises.
 Example: Keypad 1 changes the disguise to scout, keypad 4 to demoman, etc.
 - Keypad 0 will change disguise teams.
 If your disguises are BLU, pressing 0 will change the disguises to RED
 - Pressing F will pull out your sapper and start spamming it
-- Q switches between knife and revolver only
+- Q switches between knife and revolver only.
+Q will also make it appear like your disguise is switching weapons to help make it more believable
 - R will toggle "zoom" by switching the FOV.
 This makes it easier to snipe with the ambassador (Thanks BLADE!)
 - L will now drop the intelligence, cloak you and use lastdisguise
-- Cloaking will always use lastdisguise
 - Mousewheel will cycle between four disguises: pyro, engineer, demoman, sniper
-- Numbers 1 and 4 now switch to Heavy and Soldier disguises, respectively
+- Numbers 1 and 4 now switch to Scout and Spy disguises, respectively
 - Number 2 switches to revolver
 - Number 3 switches to knife

 Installation Instructions
 -------------------------
-1. Download the config's ZIP file by pressing "Download ZIP" or [clicking here](https://github.com/fbis251/tf2-configs/archive/master.zip)
+1. Download the configs ZIP file by pressing "Download ZIP" or [clicking here](https://github.com/fbis251/tf2-configs/archive/master.zip)
 2. Open your TF2 custom configuration directory (by default it will Steam\steamapps\common\Team Fortress 2\tf\custom)
 3. Unzip the directory there (The unzipped folder should be under Steam\steamapps\common\Team Fortress 2\tf\custom\FBs-TF2-Configs-master
 4. Load up TF2 and try out my configs.
 If you open the console directly after launching the game you should see "Default config loaded"